vindar/tgx/tools/_internal/modules/mesh/README.md

 python tools/cli_tools/tgx_mesh_cli.py model.obj -o model_v2.h --texture Body=body_albedo.png --texture-resize Body=256x256
 ```

 In the GUI, choose an OBJ file and press **Reload textures**.
-Each material is
+Each material can
-listed with the texture requested by the `.mtl`, the automatically selected
+show separate diffuse and emissive texture slots, with the texture requested by
-image, and an optional resize.
-Use **Browse...** on a selected material to
+the `.mtl`, the automatically selected image, and an optional resize.
+Use
-override the automatic choice.
+**Browse...** on a selected slot to override the automatic choice.

 Run `python tools/cli_tools/tgx_mesh_cli.py --help` for the exact command-line reference.